On This Day in History: March 10

 - Savitribai Phule, Indian poet and activist (b.
 1831)

-- Charles Frederick Worth, English-French fashion designer, founded the House of Worth (b.
-1826)
+- Charles Frederick Worth, English-French fashion designer (b.
+1825)

 - Giuseppe Mazzini, Italian journalist and politician (b.
 1805)